Best Coho Salmon River Fishing Lures

 Similar in make-up and purpose to a Corky, but made by Beau Mac Tackle.
 Drift fish the Beau Mac Cheater with a tuft of yarn or a cluster of cured salmon roe.
 If you are a veteran salmon fisherman, you might argue that they are a little more buoyant than a Corky.
 In my opinion they are interchangeable.

-Beau Mac Cheater – View at Bass Pro
+Beau Mac Cheater – View on the Riptidefish Online Store

 A Coho Salmon’s spawning aggression is often triggered by the smell and visual presentation of a cluster of salmon eggs.
 If the spot you are fishing is deeper than 4 feet and has a slow current, float fishing is a great method.